janvennemann/Jayvee.Aws/README.md

 #### Adding CloudFront support

-To serve your files via CloudFront and not directly from your S3 bucket, just add the CloudFront domain name or cname of the distribution you want to use with the `cloudFrontDomainName` option.
-Since creating a distribution is a longer running task, you will have to set it up yourself and set the S3 bucket as its origin.
+To serve your files via CloudFront and not directly from your S3 bucket, add the identifier of the distribution you want to use with the `cloudFront` option.
+Since creating a distribution is a longer running task, you will have to set it up yourself and set the S3 bucket as its origin, e.g. via the AWS Console.

 ```yaml
 TYPO3: